geoserver/geoserver/doc/en/user/source/extensions/wmts-multidimensional/usage.rst

 The ``GetFeature`` operation only supports the profile GML 3.1 as feature info format ("application/gml+xml; version=3.1") and the ``GetHistogram`` operation only supports ``text/xml`` as output format.

-This module support well defined dimensions like elevation, time and also custom dimensions.
+This module support well defined dimensions like elevation and time, but also custom dimensions.

 GetCapabilities
 ---------------